Dedicated team to build a

 Minimum Viable Product (MVP)

 Why choose GRIN tech?
 We will help you to define launch options, calculate budget & timeframe estimations and will walk through some marketing forecasts.

-GRIN tech is full cycle production studio doing design, development and marketing.
-Because of it we can help you launch in two ways:
+GRIN tech is a full cycle production studio doing design, development, and marketing.
+Because of it, we can help you launch in two ways:

 - Execute a turn key solution.
 Idea is yours - implementation and marketing are on us.

 - Bring on board an expertise your current team misses.

 For example, we have some projects where the client’s team fulfills project manager and marketer roles.
 We do design and development